 Which countries participate?

 The aim of the Scheme is to support low-income and high-poverty countries.
 In October 2018, 28 low- and middle-income countries across Africa, Asia, the Caribbean and the Pacific hosted ODI Fellows.
-You can find the full list in our booklet or on our map.
+You can find the full list in our booklet.